 The map and image services available on CT ECO are in WGS 1984 Web Mercator Auxiliary Sphere, which is the current standard for web services.
 In ArcMap, look for WGS_1984_Web_Mercator_Auxiliary_Sphere.
 EPSG 3857 (formerly 102100).

-The downloadable 2016 tiles and mosaics are in the CT State Plane NAD 83 (2011) Feet.
+The downloadable 2016 tiles and mosaics and downloadable 2019 tlles are mosaics are in the CT State Plane NAD 83 (2011) Feet.
 This is the most current realization of NAD 83 published by the National Geodetic Survey and is consistent with the national Continuously Operating Reference Stations (CORS) Network.
 In ArcGIS, look for NAD_1983_2011_Connecticut_ft.
-EPSG: 6433.
+EPSG: 6433 (metric) or 6434 (feet)..

-When using layers together that have different spatial references, it is CRITICAL to set the correct transformation.
 In ArcGIS, a Geographic Coordinate System Warning appears when the layer does not match the spatial reference of the data frame to which it is being added.
-Do not ignore this!
-Choose the correct transformation, such as the example below where the image service (in GCS WGS 84) is being added to a data frame that is in GCS NAD 83 (2011).
+Choose a transformation, such as the example below where the image service (in GCS WGS 84) is being added to a data frame that is in GCS NAD 83 (2011).

 If the warning has come and gone, set the transformation in the Data Frame Properties.
 Choose the Coordinate system tab and then the Transformation button to choose a transformation.

 |2234||x/y||CT State Plane NAD83 Feet|

 |Type||Latitude / Y||Longitude / X|

 |Decimal Degrees (DD)||41.473098°||72.501002°|

 |Degrees Decimal Minutes (DDM)||41° 28.38591' N||72° 30.06011' E|